ibm-cloud-docs/discovery-data/index-overview.md

 {{site.data.keyword.attribute-definition-list}}

-# How your data source is processed
+# How your data is processed
 {: #index-overview}

 When you connect to a data source, {{site.data.keyword.discoveryshort}} *processes* the information from the data source to create a *collection*.